-lcon Description Display brightness - Use the slider to decrease or increase the brightness of the screen. $\Diamond$ Wi-Fi network - Turn Wi-Fi on or off.
+lcon Description -©- Display brightness - Use the slider to decrease or increase the brightness of the screen. \bigtriangledown Wi-Fi network - Turn Wi-Fi on or off.
 To open Wi-Fi settings, touch the Wi-Fi network name.
 Bluetooth settings - Turn Bluetooth on or off.
-To open Bluetooth settings, touch Bluetooth. Ē. Battery saver - Turn Battery saver mode on or off.
-When Battery saver mode is on the performance of the device is reduced to preserve battery power (not applicable). • Invert colors - Invert the display colors. $\Theta$ Do not disturb - Control how and when to receive notifications.
-1 Mobile data - Turns cellular radio on or off.
-To open Mobile data settings, touch and hold (WWAN only). 十 Airplane mode - Turn Airplane mode on or off.
-When Airplane mode is on the device turns off WWAN/Wi-Fi/Bluetooth/NFC/wireless.
-Auto-rotate - Lock the device's orientation in portrait or landscape mode or set to automatically rotate.
-F Flashlight - Turn flashlight on or off.
-Turn camera flash on or off.
-On camera-only devices without an internal scan engine, the flashlight turns off when an app is opened.
-This ensures the camera is available for scanning.
-0 Location - Enable or disable locationing feature.
-(0) Hotspot - Turn on to share the device's mobile data connection with other devices.
+To open Bluetooth settings, touch Bluetooth. Ē Battery saver - Turn Battery saver mode on or off.
+When Battery saver mode is on the performance of the device is reduced to preserve battery power (not applicable).
+Invert colors - Invert the display colors. Θ Do not disturb - Control how and when to receive notifications.

+Table 9 Quick Access Panel Icons --------- -------------------------- Icon Description ----------------------------- -- ↑ ↓ Mobile data - Enables or disables data transfer via the WAN.
+The device is still available for voice calls and texts.
+To open Mobile data settings, touch and hold (WWAN only).
+Airplane mode - Turn Airplane mode on or off.
+When Airplane mode is on the device does not connect to Wi-Fi or Bluetooth. $\mathbf{\hat{\mathbf{v}}}$ Auto-rotate - Lock the device's orientation in portrait or landscape mode or set to automatically rotate. Ū Flashlight - Turn the flashlight or camera flash on or off.
+When the flashlight is activated, it stays on unless it is turned off or the camera app is run. \bigcirc Location - Enable or disable locationing feature. \bigcirc Hotspot - Turn on to share the device's mobile data connection with other devices.
 O Data Saver - Turn on to prevent some apps from sending or receiving data in the background.
-Night Light - Tint the screen amber to make it easier to look at the screen in dim light.
-Set Night Light to turn on automatically from sunset to sunrise, or at other times.
+6 Night Light - Tint the screen amber to make it easier to look at the screen in dim light.
+Set Night Light to turn on automatically from sunset to sunrise, or at other times. س Screen Cast - Share phone content on Chromecast or a television with Chromecast built-in.
+On the Cast screen, check the "enable wireless display" option, and then touch "cast screen" to display a list of devices.
+Touch a device in the list to begin casting.
+Dark Theme - Toggles dark theme on and off.
+Dark themes reduce the luminance emitted by the screen, while meeting minimum color contrast ratios.
+It helps improve visual ergonomics by reducing eye strain, adjusting brightness to current lighting conditions, and facilitating screen use in dark environments, while conserving battery power.
+(0) Focus mode - Turn on to pause distracting apps.
+To open Focus mode settings, touch and hold.
+C. Bedtime mode - Turn grayscale on and off.
+Grayscale turns the screen black and white, reducing phone distractions and improving battery life.